sabirmohamed/sabirmohamed.github.io/_posts/2020-12-28-Service-Connection-Creation-Manual-SPN.md

 - Created a Service Connection to Azure Resource Manager using the Service Principal
 - Verified the Connection

+Now you can deploy resources to Azure using this Service Connection via Azure Pipelines

 Next guide lets look at how we can create the same process with Configuration File with Azure CLI and Powershell and eventually integrate this to Azure DevOps Pipelines.

-Thank you visiting my blog, hope this guide was helpful.
+>Thank you visiting my blog, hope this guide was helpful.